 Real Food for Real Life: Learning How to Prevent and Solve Childhood and Teen Eating Problems

-This workshop will look at feeding children and teens from a cognitive, attitudinal, behavioral and nutritional lens, and will focus on giving participants the skills to help individuals, families, teachers, and/or administrators to either develop programs, and/or work with clients directly to prevent and/or cure eating problems.
+This workshop, led by Donna Fish, LCSW-R (bio), will look at feeding children and teens through a cognitive, attitudinal, behavioral, and nutritional lens.
+It will focus on giving participants the skills to help individuals, families, teachers, and administrators develop programs and work with clients directly to prevent and/or cure eating problems.

 For more information, including full presenter bio and workshop learning objectives, please see the event listing.

 Participants have the option of attending in person or via a Zoom meeting link (sent to you after you register).
 For either of these options, please use the register button on this page.

 For more Continuing Education workshops, click here.